PapaDaCodr/PapaDaCodr/README.md

 - 👋 Hi, I’m @PapaDaCodr
 - 👀 I’m interested in ...
 JAva and Python projects
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ... any web and app developments and Machine Learning projects
+- 💞️ I’m looking to collaborate on ... any web and mobile app projects
 - 📫 How to reach me ... dukeoriginal6@gmail.com

 <!---